About Us India and Poland

 IV Consular Relations

-Honorary Consulate: Since January 2018, India has an Honorary Consulate in Wroclaw.
+Honorary Consulate: Since January 2018, India has an Honorary Consulate in Wroclaw and another Honorary Consulate General was opened in Krakow in August 2024.
 In addition to the Polish Embassy in New Delhi and the Consulate General in Mumbai, Poland has two Honorary Consulates in Kolkata and Bengaluru.

 Visas: Poland has been included in the e-visa scheme w.e.f August 15, 2015 and a large number of Poles avail of e-visa facilities for tourism and business purpose.

 Indian Community: Estimated at approximately 25,000, the Indian community in Poland consists of traders (textiles, garments and electronics) who came after the collapse of communism and professionals working with multinational and Indian companies and software/IT businesses.
 Approximately 5000 students are currently pursuing studies in various universities in Poland.
-There are over 100 Indian restaurants in Poland.
+More than 100 Indian restaurants operate in Poland.